kelleralex04/fitness-tracker/README.md

 ---

-This app was created using JavaScript, HTML, CSS, Node.js, Express.js, and Chart.js.
+This app was created using JavaScript, HTML, CSS, Node.js, Express.js, MongoDB and Chart.js.

 Icebox features:
 - Improved styling